 The cold water isolation valve and expansion control valve must be accessible from ground or floor level to enable homeowner operation without the need for a ladder.
 They must not be installed either on the roof or in the ceiling space unless it is an accessible trafficable area.
-Extend the cold water line to the cold water inlet fitting on the shoulder of the solar cold pipe for this open circuit model.
+Extend the cold water line to the cold water inlet fitting on the solar storage tank for this closed circuit model.

-A disconnection union must always be provided at the cold water connection and hot water Tee at the hot water on the solar storage tank to allow for disconnection of the solar storage tank.
+A disconnection union must always be provided at the cold water inlet and hot water outlet of the solar storage tank to allow for disconnection of the solar storage tank.
 The pipe work from the hot water outlet must not be installed in front of or prevent access to the electrical cover of the solar storage tank.